mozilla-services/docs/source/storage/apis-2.0.rst

 **DELETE** **https://<server>/<pathname>/<version>/storage**

-    Deletes all records for the user, returning the timestamp of the action.
-The request must include the *X-Confirm-Delete* header.
+    Deletes all records for the user.
     Successful requests will receive a **204 No Content** response.

-    Possible HTTP error responses:

-    - **412 Precondition Failed:**  the *X-Confirm-Delete* header was not present in the request.

 Request Headers